hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 #### Making the score function nonlinear

 To make the score function nonlinear, we first introduce what's called a *neuron*.
-This is the simple function shown in the following animation that does three things:
+This is the simple function shown in the [following animation][perceptron-animation] that does three things:

 1. It multiplies each of its inputs by a weight.
 2. It sums these weighted inputs to a single number and adds a bias.